Stephanie-Ramos/ios-structs-classes-lab/README.md

 ```

 What will the value of `charles.homePlanet` be after the above code run?
 What about the value of `charlesFromJupiter.homePlanet`?
 Why?

+answer:
+The value of charles.homePlant is Pluto.
+The value of charlesFromJupiter.homePlanet is Jupiter because the value from charles has been replaced to Jupiter.
+Alien is a structure and initializers have  copies of the stored properties, in effect, the variables has their own values stored.

 ## Question 5